DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

     added to the
     :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST`.

-    In the case of the **Home** view, we actuall will add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` so that everyone will be able to see the **Home** link, regardless of their permissions.
+    In the case of the **Home** view, we actual will add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` so that everyone will be able to see the **Home** link, regardless of their permissions.